rorukzz/tailwindcss-ecommerce-template/README.md

 - **Hero Section:** Welcoming users with a brief introduction.
 - **Cart Dropdown:** Displaying items in the cart, their quantity, total price, and the ability to remove items.
 - **Footer:** Contact information, disclaimer, returns policy, and a section for requesting items not listed in the catalog.
+- **Product Sections:** Divided into Tech Gadgets, Custom PCs, and Raspberry Pi sections, each with sample products and an "Add to Cart" button.

 ## Technologies Used
 - **HTML**